golemfactory/yagna/core/payment-driver/erc20/Readme.md

 ### Via TOML file
 * The default configuration can be seen in `config-payments.toml`.
-* It can be overriden by placing a `config-payments.toml` file in yagna data directory.
+* It can be overridden by placing a `config-payments.toml` file in yagna data directory.
 This is not recommended and is not guaranteed to work across versions.

 ## Statuses
 The Erc20 driver can report a selection of statuses which indicate possible issues.